 The Ministry of Health has two types of funding available for hearing aids: the Hearing Aid Funding Scheme and the Hearing Aid Subsidy Scheme.
 Depending on your circumstances and type of hearing loss, you may be able to get help from one of these schemes.

 This booklet tells you about the Hearing Aid Subsidy Scheme.
 You can find out about the Hearing Aid Funding Scheme in the Ministry of Health booklet Guide to Getting Hearing Aids: Hearing Aid Funding Scheme.
-If you want to find out who is able to get each type of funding, ask an audiologist or go to Equipment for adults who are deaf or have hearing loss.
-Both booklets can also be found on Accessable’s website.
+If you want to find out who is able to get each type of funding, ask an audiology service or go to Equipment for adults who are deaf or have hearing loss.
+Both booklets can also be found on Enable New Zealand's website.

 The Hearing Aid Subsidy Scheme